archieyates/Autosplitters/Squirm/readme.md

 - Autostart
 - Split on interacting with present (end of run)
 - Split for each individual level of the party levels
+### DLC
+- RTA Timing
+- No autostart
+- Split on End Star
+- Split on Reaching each significant area
+- Split on reaching each boss

 ## Supported Versions
 - 3.0